-- A. High density polyethylene pipe shall be heat fused and pressure tested as per manufacturer's guidelines before installation.
-During assembly and prior to installation, pipe must be laid out in such a way as to minimize interference to pedestrian and vehicular traffic. - B. Cuts or gouges that reduce the wall thickness by more than 10% are not acceptable and must be cut out, discarded and the pipe rejoined. - C. Each butt fusion shall be recorded and logged by a datalogger affixed to the fusion machine.
-Joint data shall be submitted as part of the as-built documentation.

-D. Mechanical joining - Polyethylene pipe and fittings may be joined together or to other materials by means of flanged connections or mechanical couplings designed for joining polyethylene pipe or for joining polyethylene pipe to another pipe material.
-Mechanical couplings shall be fully pressure rated and fully thrust restrained and installed in accordance with manufacturer's recommendations.
+- A. High density polyethylene pipe shall be heat fused and pressure tested as per manufacturer's guidelines before installation in the bore hole.
+During assembly and prior to pull in, pipe must be laid out in such a way as to minimize interference to pedestrian and vehicular traffic. - B. Cuts or gouges that reduce the wall thickness by more than 10% are not acceptable and must be cut out, discarded and the pipe rejoined. - C. Each butt fusion shall be recorded and logged by a datalogger affixed to the fusion machine.
+Joint data shall be submitted as part of the As-built documentation. - D. Mechanical joining in areas as to which auxiliary or final connections are to be made and the sliplining will not be pulled through the existing pipe, the polyethylene pipe and fittings may be joined together or to other materials by means of flanged connections or mechanical couplings designed for joining polyethylene pipe or for joining polyethylene pipe to another pipe material.
+Mechanical couplings shall be fully pressure rated and fully thrust restrained and installed in accordance with manufacturer's recommendations. - E. Install required tracer wire along polyethylene pipe prior to pulling through host pipe as per these specifications. - F. After pulling pipe, clean exposed ends for installation of fittings, test tracer wire for continuity.